Here's what's happening at Lawrence County libraries

 Astronaut Adventures, for children in grades one through five to explore the planets, stars and the Space Station through books, activities and crafts, takes place at 10 a.m.
 Mondays.

-Science Lab for budding STEAM engineers in kindergarten through second grade to engage in activities geared towards science and technology takes place at 2 p.m.
+Science Lab for budding STEAM engineers in kindergarten through second grade to engage in activities geared toward science and technology takes place at 2 p.m.
 Mondays.

 Galaxy Tours for those in grades six to eight to complete challenges, win trivia and get creative as if the world depends on it meets at 2 p.m.
 Fridays.